sunnyraja2004/Machine-Translation-System-for-India/README.md

 Vaswani et al., Attention Is All You Need

-Kunchukuttan & Bhattacharyya, MT for Indian Languages
+Kunchukuttan & Bhattacharyya, MT for Indian Language.